a20r/Bowtie/paper/paperNotes.md

 #####`GET sensors/:group_id/:node_id/:sensor_name`

-### Client-side
+### Node application

+Bowtie uses HTML5 APIs to acquire sensory data.
+The `navigator` object is used to recieve the geolocation data -- lattitude, longitude, direction.
+The `enableHighAccuracy` option was enabled, which forces to device to use the sensor compbination that ensures the best accuracy (defined by the specific OS).
+The `window` object allows to handle device orientation changes, making it possible to track device tilting (the majority of modern mobile devices have a built-in triple-axis accelerometer).

+Since the node application attempts not to use any device- and platform-specific APIs (the audio and video features are currently Android-only, due to the lack of WebRTC support on other platforms), it is hightly cross-compatable beteween different different devices and platforms.
+Preliminary tests were held on iOS 6, Android 4.2-4.3, BlackBerry OS 6.

-Envision.js Javascript library was used to visualise the triple-axis accelerometer data in real-time.
+Envision.js Javascript library was used to visualise the triple-axis accelerometer data.
 The diagram is displayed once the sensing has started and provides visual feedback to the user.
-The update-rate of the diagram is set-to relatively high value (every 0.)
+The update-rate of the diagram is set-to a high value (every 100 ms), which allows to update the chart in real-time.

 ![Real-time accelerometer visualisation](../images/accelerometer.png)